 Workshops can only be booked at the show – on the day you attend visit the stand number of the workshop you wish to book.

 Enjoy mesmerising Mini Marbling Workshops with Craig Joubert.
 Marbling onto tiles & fabric.
-Bookings taken at my stand only.
-Limited spaces available.
+Let Craig show you how to create amazing patterns and finishes in minutes!

-Create a pixel mosaic key ring or fridge magnet!
-Suitable for any experience level and for ages 5+ Come and try this exciting technique! £2.50 per person.
+Pick a pattern and create a fun pixel mosaic key ring or fridge magnet!
+Suitable for any experience level, come and try this exciting technique!

 Stalls & Shopping